mmallicoat/kaggle-house-prices/reports/kaggle-house-prices.rst

 like most currency values, the house prices in the data are not normally distributed, which violates an assumption of the linear regression.
-This can be seen in the histogram below over which I've overlayed a fitted normal distribution.
+This can be seen in the histogram below over which I've overlaid a fitted normal distribution.

 .. figure:: ./figures/y-hist.png
    :align: center